aber-cs-groupten/stumblr-doc/DOCS/Drafts/DesignSpecification/DraftSections/database_tables.md

 Tables for a Walking Tour
 ===================
-To store data about tours a database will be used, this table shall contain the four tables below with the relevent columns.
+To store data about tours a database will be used, this database shall contain the four tables below with the relevent columns.

 List of Walks
 ----------------